aiamlucas/zonoteka-workshops/ffglitch-part-01/README.md

 For example:

 - An **MP4** container might use the **H.264** codec for video compression and **AAC** for audio compression.
-- An AVI container can use the MPEG-4 codec for video and audio, using inter-frame compression to reduce file size while preserving quality.
+- AVI containers can use MPEG-4 codec for video and audio compression.
-- A still image sequence within a video could be compressed using the Motion JPEG (M-JPEG) codec, where each frame is individually compressed as a JPEG image.
+- A Motion JPEG (**M-JPEG**) video compresses each frame as an individual JPEG image.

 ---